Image Demoireing in RAW and sRGB Domains: Related Works

 \subsection{Image and Video Demoiréing}

-To mitigate moiré patterns resulting from frequency aliasing, numerous learning-based image demoiréing methods~\cite{cheng2019multi, he2020fhde, zheng2020image, liu2020mmdm, wang2021image, niu2023progressive, wang2023coarse} and video demoiréing methods~\cite{dai2022video, oh2023fpanet, xu2023direction, yue2023recaptured} have been introduced.
-DMCNN~\cite{sun2018moire} introduces the first real-world dataset for image demoiréing along with a multi-resolution convolutional neural network.
-MopNet~\cite{he2019mop} devises a multi-scale aggregated network guided by edges and attentive to pattern attributes for moiré pattern removal.
+The purpose of image demoiréing is to restore the original clean image by removing moiré patterns and correcting color deviations from an contaminated image.
+Many learning-based image demoiréing~\cite{cheng2019multi, he2020fhde, zheng2020image, liu2020mmdm, wang2021image, niu2023progressive, wang2023coarse} and video demoiréing methods~\cite{dai2022video, oh2023fpanet, xu2024direction, yue2023recaptured} have been introduced to mitigate the moiré patterns.
+DMCNN~\cite{sun2018moire} constructs the first real-world dataset for image demoiréing and proposes a multi-resolution neural network to handle moiré patterns across various scales.
+MopNet~\cite{he2019mop} devises a multi-scale aggregated network that leverages the edge guidance and pattern attributes for moiré pattern removal.
 WDNet~\cite{liu2020wavelet} employs wavelet transformation to decompose images with moiré patterns into separate frequency bands and establishes a dual-branch network to restore both close-range and far-range information.
 FHDMi~\cite{he2020fhde} formulates a two-stage approach for simultaneous removal of substantial moiré patterns while preserving image details.
 ESDNet~\cite{yu2022towards} explores a lightweight model aimed at ultra-high-definition image demoiréing.
-VDMoiré~\cite{dai2022video} conducts the first video demoiréing dataset and presents a baseline video demoiréing model that utilizes three consecutive frames.
+VDMoiré~\cite{dai2022video} collects the first video demoiréing dataset and presents a baseline video demoiréing model with a relation-based temporal consistency loss.
 The aforementioned methods all operate in the sRGB domain.
-However, it has been observed that moiré patterns are less prominent in the RAW domain, which aids in the process of moiré pattern removal.
-Therefore, some researchers advocate performing image or video demoiréing in the RAW domain.
-RDNet~\cite{yue2022recaptured} introduces the first image demoiréing dataset with Raw data and conducts the demoiréing process in the RAW domain.
-RawVDemoiré~\cite{yue2023recaptured} proposes a temporal alignment method for Raw video demoiréing.
-To effectively remove moiré patterns in the RAW domain, the model must possess the simultaneous capabilities of demoiréing and domain conversion.
-However, previous methods encounter challenges in color recovery due to the limited availability of relevant information in the ISP.
-Consequently, we propose an image demoiréing network that utilizes both sRGB and Raw data, explicitly addressing the aforementioned issues.
+Since it has been observed that moiré patterns are less prominent in the RAW domain, some schemes advocate performing image or video demoiréing in the RAW domain.
+RDNet~\cite{yue2022recaptured} introduces the first image demoiréing dataset with RAW data and conducts the demoiréing process in the RAW domain.
+RawVDemoiré~\cite{yue2023recaptured} proposes a temporal alignment method for RAW video demoiréing.
+To remove moiré patterns in the RAW domain, the model have to simultaneously possess the capabilities of demoiréing and and RAW-to-sRGB conversion.
+However, previous methods encounter challenges in color recovery due to the uncertainty of RAW-to-sRGB conversion.
+Consequently, we propose an image demoiréing network that utilizes paired RAW-sRGB data, facilitating the color recovery process in image demoiréing.